2 MATERIAL ACCOUNTING POLICIES

 c) Consideration of significant financing component in a contract

 The Company receives short-term advances from its customers.
-Using the practical expedient in Ind AS 115, the Company does not adjust the promised amount of consideration for the effects of a significant financing component if it expects,
+Using the practical expedient in Ind AS 115, the Company does not adjust the promised amount of consideration for the effects of a significant financing component if it expects, at contract inception, that the period between the transfer of the promised good or service to the customer and when the customer pays for that good or service will be one year or less.

 d) Trade Receivables

-Trade receivables are amounts due from customers for goods sold or services performed in the ordinary course of business.
-They are generally due for settlement within one year and therefore are all classified as current.
+generally due Tor settlement within one year and therefore are all classified as current.
 Where the settlement is due after one year, they are classified as non-current.
 Trade receivables are recognised initially at the amount of consideration that is unconditional unless they contain significant financing components, when they are recognised at fair value.
 The Company holds the trade receivables with the objective to collect the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method.

 e) Contract Assets